 Grieving is Normal

 While some divorces are more comfortable than others, when a marriage ends, it is a significant loss.
 You may have been ready to leave the relationship, but that does not change the fact that the dream you had about spending your life with your former partner is now gone.
 Experiencing grief is a normal reaction to divorce, and it is essential to recognize and accept your emotions and take time to honor them.
-You should practice self-compassion and release any expectation regarding how long your grieving process should take.
+You should practice self-compassion and release any expectations regarding how long your grieving process should take.
 Divorce will have a profound impact on your life, but you will get through the experience and recover.